 Adults participate in group sessions, which can get emotional.
 "There's laughs and tears but you come away with a lot of information and happy good memories and great friends too," said Mrs. McCormick.
 The campers learn to grieve together, "It was so beneficial in terms of understanding each other and where our feelings were and how to better help each other in moving forward with those feelings and emotions.”

-Due to the COVID pandemic, for the remainder of 2020 camp sessions will be held in a virtual forum, and we have expanded our efforts to distribute bereavement education resources to school counselors and other professionals working with grieving children and youth.
+Due to the COVID pandemic, for the remainder of 2021 camp sessions will continue to be held in a virtual forum, and we have expanded our efforts to distribute bereavement education resources to school counselors and other professionals working with grieving children and youth.
 Now, more than ever, we are relying on individuals, corporations, and community foundations throughout the state to help us provide high quality resources and experiences for grieving children and their families.
 Thank you for your support.